 - Single cell gating by cell cycle analysis in mass cytometry

 - Marte Høen Lein, MSc, St. Olav’s Hospital, Trondheim, Norway

 - Immunephenotyping of B-ALL -implementation of a new protocol

 - Ida A. Herdlevær, MSc, University of Bergen, Norway

 - Investigating the role of microglia in paraneoplastic cerebellar degeneration using imaging mass cytometry

-- Marius Lund-Iversen, MD/PhD and Hiep P. Dong, PhD, Oslo University Hospital, Norway
+- Marius Lund-Iversen, MD/PhD, Oslo University Hospital, Norway

 - Tentative title: Optimizing FCM analysis of spinal fluid, fine-needle aspirates and other body fluids